 Let's start with the basics – park passes.
 (Again, talking about Disneyland and California Adventure in Anaheim, CA in these posts.
 Just check online for other Disney park costs.)
 As mentioned, my parents bought the park passes for our entire family so we could all gather for a family reunion of sorts.
 (Generous, right??)
 We did 3 day passes with no park hopper (full details below).
 For the sake of this post I will break down cost as if we had purchased them for our family.

-Note: Their prices do change, so visit their website for the most update pricing.
+Note: Their prices do change about once a year, so visit their website for the most update pricing.

 - Another thing to consider when planning the budget for your Disneyland trip is a layaway vacation package.
 Get Away Today is the top of the line when it comes to Disney packages, and their layaway options make it possible to pay on your vacation month-by-month.
 Check out their site to get the details on how it would work for you, and your vaca!

-With Magic Morning you get to arrive at the park 1 hour before it opens to the general public.
-It only works on select rides, attractions, restaurants inside the park.
+With Magic Morning you get to arrive at Disneyland park 1 hour before it opens to the general public and you can use one Magic Morning per ticket.
+It only works on select rides, attractions, restaurants inside Disneyland park.
 It only works on select days.
 For us, we used ours on Tuesday.
 Magic Morning is great!
-While it is often a perk included with staying at a Disneyland hotel, you can also get Magic Morning with 3, 4, and 5 day passes – so don't let that be the tipping point between staying somewhere expensive or not.
+While it is often a perk included with staying at a Disneyland Resort hotel, you can also get Magic Morning with 3, 4, and 5 day passes – so don't let that be the tipping point between staying somewhere expensive or not.

 Park Hopper, or no Park Hopper?